self-defence, confidence, discipline, fitness, stress relief and much, much more in every class!

 The best way to see whether you would enjoy practicing karate, and to ask any questions, is to come along to watch or participate in a class.
 We offer two no-strings attached trial classes for prospective students to ensure our programs are right for you.
-Adults can train three times per week on Mon at 7pm, or Wed/Thu at 6.45pm (with a 4th class available once you've a little more experience).
+Adults can train three times per week on Monday or Thursday at 7:00pm, or Wednesday at 6:45pm (with a 4th class available once you've a little more experience).